SiliconLabsSoftware/bluetooth_applications/bluetooth_uploading_images_to_multislots/README.md

 - 1x [SI-MB4002A](https://www.silabs.com/development-tools/wireless/wireless-pro-kit-mainboard) Wireless Pro Kit Mainboard
 - 1x smartphone running the 'Simplicity Connect' mobile app

+---

 ## Connections Required ##

 The following picture shows the hardware for the device (with EFR32MG12).

 ![hardware_connect](image/hardware_connect.png)

+---

 ## Setup ##

 To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.

-**NOTE**:
+> [!NOTE]
+>

-- Make sure that the [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
+> Make sure that the [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).

 ### Create a project based on an example project ###